awestover/thoughts/content/0stack/backdoors and deceptive alignment.md

 > The intuition that drives all of this is "morally the only way to insert a backdoor is to put a little if statement that says if input is backdoor trigger, bx weird." which is totally detectable with whitebox access to the function, provided the trigger.

 Next up, constant depth circuits (i.e., AC0)

+**Remark**: I know that AC0 is PAC learnable.
+But, maybe thinking of defense strategies for it (without appealing to learning) would still be instructive.

 > [!thoughts] Some thoughts on solving low depth circuits